SabahatJK/fintech-case-study/README.md

 Amazon Route 53 is a scalable and highly available Domain Name System service.

 Amazon EC2 - Elastic Compute Cloud is a part of Amazon.com's cloud-computing platform, Amazon Web Services, that allows users to rent virtual computers on which to run their computer applications.
 EC2 encourages the scalable deployment of applications by providing a web service through which a user can boot an Amazon Machine Image to configure a virtual machine, which Amazon calls an "instance", containing any software desired.
 A user can create, launch, and terminate server-instances as needed, paying by the second for active servers – hence the term "elastic".
 EC2 provides users with control over the geographical location of instances that allows for latency optimization and high levels of redundancy.
-In November 2010, Amazon switched its own retail website platform to EC2 and AWS.<sup>[(Wikipedia)](https://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud)</sup>
+In November 2010, Amazon switched its own retail website platform to EC2 and AWS.
+ <sup><a href="#24">[24]</a></sup>

 Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
 Amazon S3 uses the same scalable storage infrastructure that Amazon.com uses to run its global e-commerce network.
-Amazon S3 can be employed to store any type of object which allows for uses like storage for Internet applications, backup and recovery, disaster recovery, data archives, data lakes for analytics, and hybrid cloud storage. <sup>[(Wikipedia)](https://en.wikipedia.org/wiki/Amazon_S3)</sup>
+Amazon S3 can be employed to store any type of object which allows for uses like storage for Internet applications, backup and recovery, disaster recovery, data archives, data lakes for analytics, and hybrid cloud storage.  <sup><a href="#25">[25]</a></sup>

 #### **Machine Learning**